YashwanthThota/GoalCoach/README.md

  - **React-Bootstrap:** this is used for setting up of application theme and makes the application responsive based on the device screen
  - **firebase:** used for setting up of the google firebase services
  - **react-router:** used for core routing functionality for React Router, which enables multiple page view for the application

- **DEMO LINK(HOSTED IN HEROKU):**
+ - **react-redux:** used for storing the data at the root, so the data can be accessed at any component of that application **DEMO LINK(HOSTED IN HEROKU):**
  (https://whispering-bastion-10961.herokuapp.com/)